 The role of other forms of brain/nerve stimulations in the treatment of SAD -- such as vagus nerve stimulation (VNS) or Repetitive Transcranial Magnetic Stimulation (rTMS) -- has not been well established.

-Home Remedies for Seasonal Affective Disorder
+Home Environment to Help Seasonal Affective Disorder

 - Take a walk at lunchtime when the sun is high.
 Be outdoors as often as you can.

 Exercise as much as you are able.

 - Take winter vacations in places with long days.

 - Increase the natural light in your home by trimming low-lying branches near the house and hedges around windows.

 - Keep warm and enjoy the fun aspects of winter - such as wood fires, books, music.

 - If all else fails and you can manage it, spend time in a sunnier climate.